 One of NuPEA's core duties is creation of public awareness of public acceptance and social license to operation for NPP.
 The public perception is majorly invoked due to safety fears.
 To date since NuPEA's institutionalization, there exists inadequate public awareness on the safety risks leading and facts about the proposed NPPs.
-Analysis of cumulative impacts
+Analysis of cumulative impacts activities.

-Cumulative impacts are impacts which result from the incremental impact of a proposed activity on a common resource when added to the impacts of other past, present or reasonably foreseeable future activities.
 IFC defines cumulative as those impacts that result from the successive, incremental, and/or combined effects of an action, project, or activity when added to other existing, planned, and/or reasonably anticipated future ones.
 It is anticipated that cumulative impacts water, energy, construction material, existing infrastructure, housing and social amenities within the candidate sites region and environs might arise due to the needs for the simultaneous development of other interlinking plans.
 Based on this, the SESA undertook a Cumulative Impacts Analysis (CIA) as described in succeeding sections.